vishvesh-co/Digital-Literacy-Project/README.md

 ## Task 5 – Cybercrime Awareness

-This task includes a phishing case study and a prevention checklist to help students stay safe online.
+This task includes a cyberbullying case study and a prevention checklist to help students stay safe online.

 Folder: `task-5-cybercrime/`